Rotokauri Campus Information Session

 No two days are the same for Kris since she started working for Analytica Laboratories in 2014 straight after graduating from Wintec with a two-year New Zealand Diploma in Applied Science.
 Kris works within the honey testing team, and uses her skills to run data analysis, set up instruments, and work on research and development projects.

 “I use what I learnt at Wintec all the time and every single day in my work,” Kris says.

-Creating the next generation of science talent in New Zealand has never been more important and if you're thinking about a career in Science or Primary Industries, we can help you to build your skills and employability.
+Educating the next generation of science talent in New Zealand has never been more important and if you are thinking about a career in science or primary industries, we can help you build your skills and employability.

-We offer a diverse and exciting range of programmes that produce graduates who move on to stimulating and challenging careers within industry.
-We are proud of who we are and the achievements of our staff, students and alumni.
+We offer a diverse and exciting range of programmes that produce graduates who move on to stimulating and challenging careers within these industries.
+We are proud of who we are and the achievements of our staff, students, and alumni.

 Leave your details here and we will come back to you: